michaelakkawi/SwagLabsProductSS/README.md

 # Final Comments

-Hope this Assignment matches your expections. thank you for your consideration,
+Hope this Assignment matches your expections. thank you for your consideration.

-Michael Akkawi